chaecramb/supermemo_vim_ahk/docs/browser.md

 - You likely didn’t select text, or you’re on a video/online context where the same keys sync time stamps.
 - For normal web-page read points: select a short snippet first.

-### AutoPlay (`p`) doesn’t open the page
+### AutoPlay (`p`) doesn't open the page
 - Import as an **online element** so the element has a script URL that `Ctrl+F10` can open.
 - Or use `gs` as a manual fallback.

-### AutoPlay (`p`) doesn’t see the read point
+### AutoPlay (`p`) doesn't see the read point
-- The marker must be the first line in the element’s first HTML component.
-If you edited HTML and moved it down, re-save/sync the marker so it’s back on top.
+- The marker must be the first line in the element's first HTML component.
+If you edited HTML and moved it down, re-save/sync the marker so it's back on top.

+### "Script component not found." during import
+- This happens when importing as an **online element** but your SuperMemo template doesn't provide a Script component that the automation can edit.
+- Fix: adjust your template for your online source elements (often the `Online` / `Sources` concepts' default templates) so it includes a Script component, or import as an offline copy instead.

+Dev note: the online import branch tries to open the Script component editor and write `rl <url>`; if the script editor window doesn't appear, it aborts with this message (`lib/bind/smvim_import.ahk`).